abbas-233/the-oden-project/README.md

 # the-oden-project
-this file contiains all project i'v done in the oden projec
+This file contains all the projects I've completed as part of The Odin Project.